AlexanderSantos8/probabilistic-nba-predictio/README.md

 ### Win Percentage

-Historical success rate used as an indicator of team strength.
+Historical success rate used as a measure of team strength.

 ### Points Per Game (PPG)